tiham93/khparser-public/README.md

 # khparser-public
- Front end TUI to download albums from khinsider
+ Simple TUI to search and download albums from khinsider